thanapol2/ASTD_ECMLPKDD/dataset/README.md

 >  Note that our datasets were cleaned in the same format, but we give information to access the original sources.

-## Data dic for each JSON file
+## Data dictionary for each JSON file

 Attribute Name   | Meaning
 -------------    | -------------
-main_length      | length of main seasonal component transition_points| answer of answer of starting point of seasonality transitions main_length_ts   | answer of season length of each timestamp ts               | time series data (Y) trend            | trend component (T) seasonal         | seasonal component (S) residual         | residual component (R)
+main_length      | Main season length of seasonal component transition_points| Starting point of seasonality transitions main_length_ts   | Season length for each timestamp ts               | Time series data (Y) trend            | Trend component (T) seasonal         | Seasonal component (S) residual         | Residual component (R)

 ## Data Source

 ### 01_synthetic_datasets
-- The re-generataion synthetic dataset codes are available in "src/utilities/gen_synthetic.py"
+- The code for generating synthetic datasets can be found in "src/utilities/gen_synthetic.py".

 ### 02_Real1_datasets
-- All URLs and details of original datasets are available "Reference" in our publication.
+- All URLs and details of the original datasets can be found in the 'Experimental Settings' section of our publication.
-- List URL
+- List URLs:

 Dataset Name    | URL
 -------------   | -------------